by Gary Hunter

 A study compared the recidivism rate of state prisoners with college degrees to that of the general prison population.
 Only 2% of the college-educated cohort returned to prison for new felony convictions, as opposed to 9% of general population prisoners.
 Those who returned to prison within a three-year period for other reasons (parole violations, for example) totaled 13% of the college program participants versus 42% of general population prisoners.

-On June 14, 2016, the Manhattan district attorney’s office announced that it had reached an agreement with New York ...
+On June 14, 2016, the Manhattan district attorney’s office announced that it had reached an agreement with New York officials to allocate ...

 by Joe Watson